Back to Insights

 Operating margin21%26.4%~$650,000 in recovered annual margin

-The partners tabled the PE conversation.
-The managing partner's summary: "We didn't have a revenue problem.
+The partners dropped the PE conversation.
+The managing partner's takeaway: "We didn't have a revenue problem.
 We had a discipline problem."

-This case study is a composite based on common patterns observed across ophthalmology practices.
+This case study is a composite based on patterns I've seen across ophthalmology practices.
 Specific details have been generalized to protect confidentiality.

 Ready to Apply This to Your Practice?